datajoint/element-calcium-imaging/README.md

 + In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the `imaging_root_data_dir`.

-## Interacting with database and exploring data
+## Interacting with the DataJoint pipeline and exploring data

 + Connect to database and import tables
     ```